lakhansamani/lakhan.me/src/content/blog/introduction-to-distributed-system-part1.md

 ### 2️⃣ Create the Project Structure
 Run the following to set up the project:

-> Note: please replace github.com/lakhansamani with your username user.
+> Note: please replace github.com/lakhansamani with your github or go package URL.

 ```sh
 mkdir ecom-grpc